NixOS/nix.dev/source/reference/pinning-nixpkgs.md

   ./path/to/expression.nix
   ```

-  Using `./.` means that the expression is located in a file `default.nix` the current directory.
+  Using `./.` means that the expression is located in a file `default.nix` in the current directory.

 - Pinned to a specific commit: